Skip to content

 In addition, if you have narrower feet, then you’ll likely enjoy the fit of the NOBULL Lifter.
 For this foot anatomy, this shoe should fit like a glove and feel very natural on the feet.

 To add more context for NOBULL fans, this model delivers some consistencies with NOBULL Trainers like its forefoot and midfoot upper construction.
-This could be a perk for those that love consistency across their shoes.
+This could be a perk for those who love consistency across their shoes.

 Who Shouldn’t Buy the NOBULL Lifter?